Scootie/BTCNetworkMap/README.md

 BTCWalletMap
 ============
+This project provided me the first opportunity to write something in Ruby.
+It took a couple of days to learn the language, but it feels a bit leaner and cleaner than Python.

 This is a proof of concept program that serves to demonstate the pseudo-anonymous nature of crypto-currency using BTC addresses in a node link map/diagram.
 For more information about using this as analysis tool please read [BriefAnalysis.md](https://github.com/Scootie/BTCWalletMap/blob/master/BriefAnalysis.md).

 ##Abstract